What is Maroon Alert?

 How do I install and set up the app?

 Yes.
-You will continue to receive text messages, emails, and phone alerts if you delete the app.
-You can reinstall it at any time.
+You will continue to receive text messages, emails, and phone alerts if you delete the app and are enrolled in Maroon Alert.
+You can reinstall the app at any time.

 How can I get more information about Maroon Alerts?